aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/09-enforce-model-security.md

    > - If you receive a success message, you can proceed to the next task.
 If not, carefully read the error message and retry the step, following the instructions in the lab guide.
    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

+### Review
+In this lab, you have completed:
+- Create static and dynamic roles
+- Validate roles
+- Map security principals to dataset roles

 ## You have successfully completed the lab